levitatingpineapple/feed-radar/README.md

 ### Article Extraction

-Some feeds does not include full content.\
+Some feeds do not include full content.\
 Feed Radar can extract articles\
 without relying on any third party services